 We haven’t faced a significant enough constitutional crisis to force the issue but, theoretically, once the electoral college met, it could literally decide that whomever serves as the current CEO of General Electric is also the President of the United States and nobody could do anything about it as long as the requirements for office were met.
 Likewise, if after the 2008 President election, the electoral college had decided that Warren Buffett would make a better President than Barack Obama, it could have voted him into office and told the nation, “We’re sorry.
 But we think you made a mistake.
 Buffett would do a much better job so we are using our power to put him in office.”

-Now, obviously, the average person is too misinformed to understand this is how the founding fathers wanted it.
+It’s clear from even a brief overview of history that the founding fathers were not populists.
+They were elitist through-and-through.
 They wanted a check on the great, unwashed masses.
-They were brilliant men but they were elitist.
-There would be riots but the constitutional question is crystal clear: It is the electoral college that has the ultimate power to determine our President.
-If they can’t make up their mind due to a tie, the power reverts to the House of Representatives.
+They were brilliant men but they were not men of the people.
+Should their safety net be invoked, I imagine there would be riots as people were suddenly forced to confront the actual system in which they live but the constitutional question is crystal clear in that it is the electoral college that has the ultimate power to determine our President.
+If the electoral college can’t make up its mind due to a tie, the power reverts to the House of Representatives.

-Of course, you also have to realize that the checks and balances in the constitution are so great that if the electoral college did exercise its discretion to elect someone that the people didn’t want, the House of Representatives could find a way to impeach the President, the Senate could vote him out of office, and they could continue to do this until the people’s candidate had been installed.
-Our system is rather brilliantly designed.
+Of course, you also have to realize that the checks and balances in the constitution are so great that if the electoral college did exercise its discretion to elect someone that the people didn’t want, the House of Representatives could find a way to impeach the President, the Senate could vote him out of office, and they could continue to do this until a candidate acceptable to the people took power.
+In that regard, our system is rather brilliantly designed.